 Students are encouraged to continue to practice TenMarks (www.tenmarks.com) at home to strengthen their skills as well.

-Our spelling skill for this week is inflectional endings.
-Students will be pre-tested at the beginning of the week and will receive a differentiated spelling list to study throughout the week.
+Our spelling skill for this week is suffixes.
+Students were pre-tested today and received a differentiated spelling list to study throughout the week.
 Students are expected to spend 5 - 10 minutes each night studying the spelling words.
-The spelling post-test will be on Thursday.
+Our FINAL spelling post-test will be this Friday!

 Students have a Daily Language Review book that we will use daily.
 This will give students daily practice with editing and revising sentences, spelling, punctuation, capitalization, fact vs. opinion, parts of speech, analogies, context clues, etc.